mediar-solutions/ds-challenge/README.md

-# Senior Data Scientist at Mediar Solutions
+# Data Scientist at Mediar Solutions

 ## The Role
 ___